junglok/tem-docs/docs/apps/cryosparc.md

 ???+ warning

-    **!!
-CAUTION !!** **DO NOT** delete or modify CryoSPARC instance base directory, __/tem/scratch/<GroupDir>/.cryosparc__.
+    **DO NOT** delete or modify CryoSPARC instance base directory, **/tem/scratch/GroupDir/.cryosparc**.

     The CryoSPARC base directory contains database.
-If this directory is deleted, all the project, job and workflow information will be corrupted and lost.
+If this directory is deleted, all the project, job and workflow metadata information will be corrupted or lost.

 Also, the configuration code-snippets implicitly add CryoSPARC instance's binary path to PATH environment variable.